 He could hear Malika screaming something in a language he didn’t know.

-There was a long pond coming up fast, and he applied full thrust to the starboard engine and kicked the rear propulsor full hard allowing the short wings to help keep them upright, but they would never be able to supply enough lift.
+There was a long pond coming up fast, and he applied full thrust to the starboard engine, kicking the rear propulsor full hard allowing the short wings to help keep them upright, but they would never be able to supply enough lift on their own.
 They were losing altitude quickly and so, losing the battle to stay aloft.

-The way he was now crabbing the aircraft was cutting airflow further, and though he tried to recover from the slow spiral, it continued inevitably yielding to the pull of gravity that would force them into the trees.
+The way he was now crabbing the aircraft was cutting airflow over the wings further, and though he mostly recovered from the slow spiral, it continued a slower twist, inevitably yielding to the pull of gravity that would force them into the trees.